Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

 \subsection{Coset-wise polyhedral sets}

 The notion of a \emph{coset-wise polyhedral} (CWP) set was introduced by the second author and Levine in \cite{EvettsLevine} as the natural set up for understanding solutions sets of equations in virtually abelian groups.
-Let $G$ be a finitely generated virtually abelian group with free abelian normal subgroup $\Z^k$ of finite index, as in (\ref{ses}).
+Let $G$ be a finitely generated virtually abelian group with free abelian normal subgroup $\Z^k$ of finite index, as in the short exact sequence (\ref{ses}).

 \begin{definition} Let $T$ be a choice of transversal for the finite index normal subgroup $\Z^k$.
 A subset $V\subseteq G$ will be called \emph{coset-wise polyhedral} (CWP) if, for each $t\in T$, the set